 The Clemency Project formed in response to President Obama’s Clemency Initiative.
 The Clemency Project played a crucial role in providing assistance for thousands of clemency petitioners where were incarcerated in federal prisons.

 On April 23, 2014, the Obama administration announced a change.
-Instead of the stringent practices of former administrations regarding clemency, both Republican and Democrat administrations, the Obama administration sent a call out for petitioners to send their clemency petitions for commutation of their sentences to the Department of Justice.
+Instead of the stringent practices of former administrations regarding clemency, both Republican and Democrat administrations, the Obama administration sent a call out for clemency petitioners to send their clemency petitions for commutation of their sentences to the Department of Justice.

 The Clemency Initiative targeted federal inmates primarily convicted of federal drug crimes.
-The Department of Justice laid out specific criteria for those petitioners seeking commutation of their sentence.
+The Department of Justice laid out specific criteria for those clemency petitioners seeking commutation of their sentence.
 The following criteria were to be met for a petitioner to initially qualify:

 - Currently serving a federal sentence;

 - Non-violent, low-level offenders without ties to larger scale criminal organizations like gangs and cartels;

 - Served at least 10 years of their prison sentence;

 - Demonstrated good conduct in prison; and